yhshengjy/ClinPKPD/README.md

 ## Educational Objectives

-ClinPKPD is intended to help learners:
+ClinPKPD is intended to help students:

 1. visualize relationships among fundamental pharmacokinetic parameters;
 2. understand how changes in clearance, volume of distribution, and dosing regimens affect drug concentration–time profiles;